10 Essential Facts to Know Before Officiating a Wedding in West Virginia

 How Long Does it Take to Register as a Wedding Officiant in West Virginia?

-You should receive notice of approval from the Secretary of State in about one week.
+You should receive notice of approval from the Secretary of State in about Up To 7 Days.

 For a more detailed guide on how to complete the officiant registration process in West Virginia, check out our West Virginia Officiant Registration page by clicking the button below.